LyteNetworkIO/JunoShips/README.md

 There are many possibilities for this model, including

--literally sending players the game jig, wallet permitting -allowing players to create their own "partially signed" game contract for another peer to join -tournament play, leaderboards and more.
+- literally sending players the game jig, wallet permitting
+- allowing players to create their own "partially signed" game contract for another peer to join
+- tournament play, leaderboards and more.

-In some situations, a server-client flow makes sense, and in others, two or more clients interacting will be best.
+In some situations, a server-client flow makes sense, and in others, two or more clients interacting may be best.

 Regardless of the flavor, a reliable Bitcoin-powered gameplay and state recording engine underpins it all.

-If what's missing is peer-to-peer tabletop games monetized online...

-Then what's different about this version than any other game, that makes my version of Battleships so original?

 ## Interoperability